 The presence of coercion or fear shall void the agreement.

-The gift deed must enclose brief info about the property available to the concerned parties of the transaction.
+The gift deed must enclose brief information about the property available to the concerned parties of the transaction.

 About Donor and donee